The continuous spectrum of bound states in expulsive potentials: Results

 While the stability of the existing eigenstates in the framework of the linear Schr\"{o}dinger equation is obvious, it is a nontrivial problem in the case of the NLSE.
-Numerical simulations of the perturbed evolution of bound states produced by Eq. (\ref{1D}) with the cubic nonlinearity, $\sigma =1$ and $g=\pm 1$, has demonstrated that all the respective bound states remain stable, while their stationary shape is slightly deformed by the cubic term.
-A typical example of the stable evolution of the bound state for $g=-1$ (the self-focusing cubic term), $\gamma =2$ (the quartic expulsive potential), and $E=-1$ is presented in Fig.\ \ref{fig6}.
+The numerical solution of the stationary version of Eq. (\ref{1D}) with the cubic nonlinearity, i.e., $\sigma =1$ and $g=\pm 1$, has demonstrated the existence of the corresponding bound states, with profiles somewhat deformed by the cubic term.
+Simulations of the perturbed evolution of the bound states have demonstrated that they remain stable in some parameter region, and become unstable in another, as briefly demonstrated below.

+A typical example of the stable evolution of the bound state for $g=-1$ (the self-focusing cubic term), $\gamma =2$ (the quartic expulsive potential), and $E=-0.9$ is presented in Fig.\ \ref{fig6}(a).
+In this case, the stationary even eigenstate (with $\varphi (-x)=\varphi (x)$) was obtained, as the solution of the corresponding ordinary differential equation (\ref {1Dphi}), by dint of the Runge-Kutta method with the initial conditions $ \varphi (x=0)=1.381$ and $d\varphi /dx(x=0)=0$, cf. Eq. (\ref{initial}).
+The stationary wave function vanishes at edges of the solution domain, $ |x|=L=4.8981$.
+The respective norm of the eigenstate, $\int_{-L}^{+L}\varphi ^{2}(x)dx$ (cf. Eq. (\ref{N1D})) is

+To confirm the stability of this eigenstate, we have performed simulations of its perturbed evolution in the framework of the full equation (\ref{1D}), using the split-step Fourier method in the domain $|x|\leq L$, with zero boundary conditions, $\psi (x=\pm L)=0$.
+The number of Fourier modes was $ 8192$, and the marching timestep was $\Delta t=10^{-5}$.
+As the local wavenumber of the oscillating tail increases with $|x|$, more Fourier modes are necessary for the simulations of a larger system.
+Here, we present the results of the simulations performed in the domain of size $2L=9.7962$, which maintain sufficiently high numerical accuracy.
+As the initial condition, we took

+where the second term introduces a small spatially odd perturbation, which breaks the parity of the nonlinear even eigenstate $\varphi (x)$.
+The aim was, in particular, to test the stability of the eigenstate against the spatial-symmetry-breaking perturbations.
+Eight snapshots of instantaneous profiles $|\psi (x,t)|$, produced by the simulations at $t=0,2,\cdots ,14$, are plotted in Fig.~\ref{fig6}(a).
+The presented results clearly confirm the stability of the nonlinear eigenstate.

+A symmetry-breaking instability of the eigenstate occurs for larger absolute values of eigenvalue $E$, An example is presented in Fig. \ref{fig6}(b) for $ g=-1$ and $E=-1.1$.
+The corresponding stationary eigenstate is produced by the numerical solution of Eq. (\ref{1Dphi}) with the initial conditions $ \varphi (x=0)=1.381$ and $d\varphi /dx\left( x=0\right) =0$, in the domain $ 0<x<L=4.9253$.
+The norm of the eigenstate is $N_{\mathrm{1D}}=3.07$, cf. the above value (\ref{1.73}).
+Then, the perturbed evolution of the eigenstate was simulated with the input taken as per Eq. (\ref{t=0}) (as above).
+Figure ~\ref{fig6}(b) shows snapshots of $|\psi (x,t)|$ at $t=6,8,\cdots ,20$.
+It is seen that, unlike the stable evolution displayed in Fig. \ref{fig6}(a), the odd perturbation grows, so that the central-peak's position moves to the right and then returns to the origin, due to the interaction with the the oscillatory tail.